semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

 ### sem init

-As `sem init` requires no command line arguments, you execute it as follows:
+As `sem init` requires no command line arguments, you execute it as follows from the root directory of a GitHub repository that resides on your local
+machine:

     sem init

-If the `.semaphore/semaphore.yml` file is already present in the current directory, `sem init` will keep the existing `.semaphore/semaphore.yml` file and continue its operation.
+If a `.semaphore/semaphore.yml` file already exists in the root directory of a GitHub repository, `sem init` will keep that `.semaphore/semaphore.yml` file and continue its operation.

 If you decide to use `--project-name`, then you can call `sem init` as follows: